starkware-libs/papyrus/crates/papyrus_storage/src/bin/README.md

 4. **Sync the Full Node**

-   The full node sync could take a few hours.
+   The full node sync could take a few hours/days.
 Once it's partially or fully synced, you can run the tool to dump the declared classes into a file.

 5. **Access the Docker Container**